rogerwcpt/FormTinyCalculator/README.md

 # Xamarin Forms Tiny Calculator
 Simple Calculator written using Xamarin Forms (no XAML) in +-90 lines of code.

-This project inspired by the a tweet by [Don Syme](https://twitter.com/dsyme/status/996720094683258880?lang=en) that managed to create a F# based calculator using Elmish on top of Xamarin Forms.
+This project inspired by a tweet by [Don Syme](https://twitter.com/dsyme/status/996720094683258880?lang=en) who managed to create a F# based calculator using Elmish, which runs on top of Xamarin Forms.
 His solution weighed in at 95 lines of code.

-Another challenger [Thomas Burkart](https://twitter.com/ThomasBurkhartB/status/997088751724761088) also accepted the challenge for a Flutter equivalent, and his solution weighed in at +-90 lines of code.
+[Thomas Burkart](https://twitter.com/ThomasBurkhartB/status/997088751724761088) also accepted the challenge for a Flutter equivalent, and his solution weighed in at +-90 lines of code.

 This app will run on 7 platforms: